holochain-apps/kangaroo-tauri/README.md

 3. After cloning the newly created repository, run `npm install` to install the relevant tauri dependencies.

-4. Add your `[your-project].happ` file to the `./pouch` folder
+4. Add your `[your-project].happ` file and your `ui.zip` file to the `./pouch` folder

-5. Add your unpacked `ui.zip` to `./pouch/ui`

-6. Search the repository for `replace-me` and replace it with your project's name or follow the instructions in the comments if provided. **Note:** The `productName` in `src-tauri/tauri.conf.json` must not contain any dots or parentheses (and likely other special characters).
+5. Search the repository for `replace-me` and replace it with your project's name or follow the instructions in the comments if provided. **Note:** The `productName` in `src-tauri/tauri.conf.json` must not contain any dots or parentheses (and likely other special characters).

-7. Add your app's icon: If you have an icon for your app, make sure to have it as a 1024x1024 pixel `.png` format and run `npm run tauri icon [path-to-your-1024x1024-png]` (https://tauri.app/v1/guides/features/icons).
+6. Add your app's icon: If you have an icon for your app, make sure to have it as a 1024x1024 pixel `.png` format and run `npm run tauri icon [path-to-your-1024x1024-png]` (https://tauri.app/v1/guides/features/icons).
 This will generate all the necessary icons and store it in `src-tauri/icons`

-8. Set all the version numbers in `package.json`, `src-tauri/Cargo.toml` and `src-tauri/tauri.conf.json`.
+7. Set all the version numbers in `package.json`, `src-tauri/Cargo.toml` and `src-tauri/tauri.conf.json`.
 The verison number in `src-tauri/Cargo.toml` is part of the filesystem storage logic, **read the [note on versioning](#note-on-versioning)**

-9. Build the app locally by running `npm run tauri build`
+8. Build the app locally by running `npm run kangaroo`

 ## Publish cross-platform Binaries